khanmohamm-fungible/long-context-attention/README.md

 It does **not** yet establish general language-model quality or a universal speed advantage over Flash Attention.
+Further testing is still necessary to establish trusted claims.

 ## Optional fused linear-attention backend